sumitkumar1503/librarymanagement/README.md

 http://127.0.0.1:8000/

 =========================================================
-Things to change in settings.py contact us will not work because you have to provide your gmail id and password change that in settings.py
+## Things to change in settings.py
+contact us will not work because you have to provide your gmail id and password change that in settings.py
 =======================================================================
+## Disclaimer
+This project is developed for demo purpose and it's not supposed to be used in real application.